tw-embedded/baize-board/README.rst

 Baize-board is based on DIY soc which include ARM64 (A57) processor, UART, RTC, virtio and so on.

-The following projects run on baize-board:
+The following projects run on baize-board when booting:

 *  arm trusted firmware
 *  UEFI
+*  xen
 *  linux
-*  xen
+*  rtos

 environment
 =============